peter-tackage/kotlin-options/README.md

 The API of this library was inspired by the Java 6 compatible [Options](https://github.com/tomaszpolanski/Options) library written by [Tomek Polanski](https://twitter.com/tpolansk).

-If you want an Optional without the much of the functional behaviour, check out [Koptional](https://github.com/gojuno/koptional).
+If you want an Optional without much of the functional behaviour, check out [Koptional](https://github.com/gojuno/koptional).

 ## Acknowledgements